-The unaudited pro forma data reflects the consummation of the exchange offer assuming (a) that all outstanding Notes are tendered and accepted, and (b) that the Collared Average VWAP is \$31.3572 per Company Common Share (based on an eight trading day averaging period ending April 8, 2009).
-Accordingly, these assumptions are subject to final adjustment and we expect to supplement the accompanying unaudited pro forma information based and the Collared Average VWAP after it has been determined on May 5, 2009.
-Changes in these assumptions from those used in the unaudited pro forma information could result in an increase or decrease in pro forma net income available to common shareholders and related pro forma earnings per share.
+The unaudited pro forma data reflects the consummation of the exchange offer assuming that all outstanding Notes are tendered and accepted.
+Changes in the assumptions from those used in the unaudited pro forma information could result in an increase or decrease in pro forma net income available to common shareholders and related pro forma earnings per share.

-Net income

-available to Number of Per share

-common shares- amounts-

-shareholders diluted diluted

-Historical \$ 22,407 31,362 \$ 0.71

-FSP/FAS 160 adjustment (a) (2,246) (0.07)

-Subtotal showing as adjusted for new accounting pronouncements 20,161 31,362 0.64

-Pro forma adjustment for exchange offer (b) 8,200 5,173 0.14

-Total showing as adjusted for new accounting pronouncements, and pro forma for the exchange offer \$ 28,361 36,535 \$ 0.78
+Net income available to common shareholders Number of shares- diluted Per share amounts- diluted Historical \$ 22,407 31,362 \$ 0.71 FSP/FAS 160 adjustment (a) (2,246) (0.07) Subtotal showing as adjusted for new accounting pronouncements 20,161 31,362 0.64 Pro forma adjustment for exchange offer (b) 8,194 5,114 0.14 Total showing as adjusted for new accounting pronouncements, and pro forma for the exchange offer \$ 28,355 36,476 \$ 0.78